-- At the start, a set of guiding principles could be applied across all landscapes to facilitate efficiency, effectiveness, completeness, robustness and sustainability over the long term.
-A suite of regional pilot areas should be developed initially, based on the location of early Tier 3 initiatives. - To ensure efficiency and effectiveness, Tier 2 capacity should be developed in response to the required list of activities, measures and barriers listed in the inception phase - a bottom-up, context-appropriate response, but leveraging existing capacity and institutions where possible.
+- Principles could be applied across all landscapes to facilitate efficiency, effectiveness, completeness, robustness and sustainability over the long term.
+A suite of regional pilot areas should be developed initially, based on the location of early Tier 3 initiatives. - To ensure efficiency and effectiveness, Tier 2 capacity should be developed in response to the required list of activities, measures and barriers listed in the inception phase a bottom-up, context-appropriate response, but leveraging existing capacity and institutions where possible.